jgoodman/Artemis/README.md

 ## Artemis::Model

+A unified interface for multiple storage drivers (residing in the Artemis::Storage namespace).
+The controller passes in a data structure and the model breaks in down to smaller components.
+Each component is then supplied to the storage driver to be saved.
+The model also retrieves, updates, or deletes records through deletation of the storage driver.

+### Artemis::Storage::MySQL

+Driver to create, retrieve, update, or delete a record via MySQL database

+### Artemis::Storage::FileSystem

+Driver to create, retrieve, update, or delete a record via filesystem

+### Artemis::Storage::Mock

-A unified interface for multiple storage drivers
+A mocked driver interface used for testing (does nothing

-### Artemis::StorageDriver::MySQL

-TODO

-### Artemis::StorageDriver::File

-TODO

 ## Client